-The accuracy of the OCR module depends on the quality of the image scanned from the document, which is determined by the following factors:
+The accuracy of the OCR module depends on the following original document factors:

-- Media type-More-reflective specialty media may result in poor-quality scanned images. - Document condition-Aged, wrinkled, or creased documents may result in poor-quality scanned images. - Document image quality-Low resolution or color depth of the scanned image or poor print quality in the scanned document may result in poor-quality scanned images. - Document alignment-Skewed or slightly rotated documents, such as pages fed through a misaligned automatic document feeder (ADF) may cause difficulty in reading the scanned image.
+- Media type-More-reflective specialty media may result in poor-quality scanned images. - Document condition-Aged, wrinkled, or creased documents may result in poor-quality scanned images. - Document image quality-Low resolution or color depth of the scanned image or poor print quality in the scanned document may result in poor-quality scanned images. - Document alignment-Skewed or slightly rotated documents, such as pages fed through a misaligned ADF may cause difficulty in reading the scanned image.

-Using the included solution database
+Understanding the included solution database

-The LDD system includes a Firebird database that your solutions can use to store information instead of a custom database.
-This allows you to create and modify tables without first creating a custom database, and data in the included database is automatically migrated to a new version when the Firebird database installation used by LDD is upgraded.
+LDD uses Firebird® as the default database.
+When using Firebird, you can create and modify tables without creating a custom database.
+Data in the included database is automatically migrated to a new version when the Firebird database used by LDD is upgraded.

-The included database is SOLUTIONINFO.fdb, located in the \firebird\data\ folder where the LDD database is installed, along with the system databases.
+The included database is SOLUTIONINFO.fdb, located in the \firebird\data\ folder where the LDD database is installed.

-The credentials for the database are as follows:
+The following are the credentials for the database: